 The purpose of the PAMS program is to provide an air quality database that will assist in evaluating and modifying control strategies for attaining the ozone NAAQS.
 The selection of parameters to be measured at a PAMS site varies with the site's ozone nonattainment designation (moderate, serious, severe, or extreme) and whether the site is upwind or downwind of ozone precursor source areas.
-The parameters are O_3 , NO, NO_x , NO_2 , NO_y , and speciated volatile organic compounds (VOC's).
+The parameters are O3, NO, NO_x, NO2, NO_y, and speciated volatile organic compounds (VOC's).
+The Maryland PAMS monitoring network is shown in Figure 4-7.